 Description: This trigger collects HTTP responses.

-Enable debug log: Select the checkbox to enable debugging.
+- Select the checkbox next to enable debug log.

 In the right pane, type the following example code: